lukeed/tsm/docs/usage.md

 $ node --experimental-loader tsm main.ts
 ```

-## Bash / Shebang
+## Shell / Shebang

-If you have `tsm` installed globally on your system, you may write bash scripts with tsm as the interpreter.
+If you have `tsm` installed globally on your system, you may write shell scripts with tsm as the interpreter.
 Here's an example:

 ```ts
 // file: example.ts